hippie68/optparse99/README.md

 `.arg_name`               | If specified, it means the option has one or more option-arguments.
 The string is displayed as-is in the help screen.
 If it begins with "\[", the option-argument is regarded as optional.
 `.arg_data_type`          | If set, the parsed option-argument (char *) will be converted to a different data type.
 `.arg_delim`              | If set, the option-argument will be treated as a list whose items are separated by any of this string's characters.
 `.arg_storage`            | The memory location the (type-converted) option-argument is saved to.
 Its data type must match the one defined in .arg_data_type.
-If .arg_delim is set, it must be a pointer (which will point to dynamically allocated memory).
+If .arg_delim is set, it must be a pointer (which after parsing will point to dynamically allocated memory).
-`.arg_storage_size`       | The memory location the number of items stored in *arg_storage is saved to.
+`.arg_storage_size`       | The memory location the number of list items stored in *arg_storage is saved to.
 `.flag`                   | A pointer to an integer variable that is to be used as specified by .flag_type.
 `.flag_type`              | Specifies what to do to with the flag variable's value.
 `.function`               | Points to a function that is called as specified in .function_type.
 The pointer can be cast to void (*)(void) to avoid compiler warnings.